Get Flu Ready!

 County Health Departments Coordinate Local Flu Clinics

-Many county health departments have announced that they will coordinate the administration of flu shots for county residents.
+In past years, many county health departments have coordinated the administration of flu shots for county residents.
 Find out what is available by going to the link provided below for your county.
 If we could not find a listing of clinics in your area we have provided the link to your county health department.
 You may call the department directly to determine resources available in your county.
+Alternatively, check with your local health department.